blairfrandeen/datum/README.md

 Currently this code includes two modules that allow the user to transfer limited data from measurement features in NX into named ranges in Excel.

 ### Requirements
-- Python 3.6 or above
+- Python 3.7 or above
 - NX running on Windows.
-This code works in NX 1953, may work in earlier verisons in why NXOpen supports Python
+This code works in NX 1953, may work in earlier verisons in which NXOpen supports Python
 - Microsoft Excel
 - Python `xlwings` module